noslowerdna/klipsy/README.md

 Three input files are required: a configuration file, a video inventory, and a clip inventory.
 These files all need to reside in the same directory as the code.

-#### zclipsy.yaml
+#### Configuration file

-The main configuration file is named `zclipsy.yaml`.
+The configuration file is named `zclipsy.yaml`.
 You can edit it with your favorite text editor application.
 The following properties can be configured using standard `property: value` YAML syntax.

 * **videos** - Name of your video inventory file.
 Default: "videos.txt"